CA Final Syllabus May 2026, Updated ICAI Course Structure

 FAQs

-How many papers are included in the CA Final Syllabus for Jan 2026?
+How many papers are there in the CA Final syllabus for May 2026?

-Has ICAI introduced any new topics or changes in the CA Final syllabus for 2026?
+Are there any removals or reductions in the CA Final syllabus for May 2026?

-What is the weightage of MCQs in the CA Final syllabus for Jan 2026?
+What is the elective paper option in CA Final syllabus May 2026?

 We are calling you in 30 seconds